bw139/CO2006-Ben/lectureNotes/sprint1.lab5.Gradle.md

     to build, test or run a module.
 For more information, see [Declaring Dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring_dependencies).

--   **Module**: A piece of software that evolves over time e.g. Google Guava.
+-   **Module**: A piece of software that evolves over time e.g.
+    `Google Guava`.
 Every module has a name.
 Each release of a module is optimally represented by a module version.
 For convenient consumption, modules can be hosted in a repository.